opf/openproject-help_link/README.md

 Installation
 ------------

-OpenProject Help Link depends on OpenProject Plugins.
-Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` in your OpenProject installation:

-`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "stable"`

 For OpenProject Help Link itself you need to add the following line to the `Gemfile.plugins` of OpenProject:

 `gem "openproject-help_link", git: "https://github.com/finnlabs/openproject-help_link.git", :branch => "stable"`